kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 ## Same Kafka Topic for Source and Destination

-In Kestra, we have a [Kafka topic](https://kafka.apache.org/intro#intro_concepts_and_terms) for the current execution.
+In Kestra, we have a [Kafka topic](https://kafka.apache.org/intro#intro_concepts_and_terms) for the current [execution](https://kestra.io/docs/concepts/executions.html#execution).
 That topic is both the source and the destination.
 We update the current execution to add some information and send it back to Kafka for further processing.

 Initially, we were unsure if this design was possible with Kafka.
 We [asked](https://twitter.com/tchiotludo/status/1252197729406783488) Matthias J. Sax, one of the primary maintainers of Kafka Streams, who responded on [Stack Overflow](https://stackoverflow.com/questions/61316312/does-kafka-stream-with-same-sink-source-topics-with-join-is-supported).

 TL;DR: Yes, it's possible.

-Yes, it's possible if you are confident that for the same key (the execution in this ), you have only one process that can write.
+Yes, it's possible if you are certain that for the same key (the execution, in this case), you have only one process that can write.
 If you see this warning in the console `Detected out-of-order KTable update for execution at offset 10, partition 7.`, you likely have more than one process for the same key, which can lead to unexpected behavior (like overwriting previous values).

+Struggling to understand what this means?
 Imagine a topology with the topic as the source, some branching logic, and two different processes writing to the same destination:

 ```java
 KStream<String, Execution> executions = builder